10 Amazing Accomplishments by Seniors

 It’s important for seniors to stay fit and healthy in their later years, but some go a step further and achieve amazing athletic accomplishments.

-6. One such athlete is Johanna Quaas from Germany, who is recognized as the world’s oldest gymnast at age 86.
+6. Johanna Quaas from Germany is recognized as the world’s oldest gymnast at age 86.
 Quaas, who is a retired P.E. teacher, only got her start in the sport at age 56.
-Quaas says that she doesn’t have any health worries at all, and hopes to still be competing at 90.
+Quaas says that she doesn’t have any health worries at all and hopes to still be competing at 90.
 Although she only practices gymnastics twice per week, she makes sure to do some sort of exercise for an hour each day.

-7. Another record breaker is Fauja Singh, the world’s oldest marathon runner.
+7. Another record-breaker is Fauja Singh, the world’s oldest marathon runner.
 Singh was still participating in marathons as recently as January 2016 when he ran in the Mumbai Marathon at age 104.
-Singh, who lives in the UK, has achieved significant notoriety for his running.
-He was featured in an Adidas ad campaign in 2004, and has carried the Olympic torch twice – at the 2004 Athens Olympics and the 2012 London Olympics.
+Singh, who lives in the UK, has achieved significant renown for his running.
+He was featured in an Adidas ad campaign in 2004 and has carried the Olympic torch twice – once at the 2004 Athens Olympics and again at the 2012 London Olympics.

 All the seniors on this list deserve respect and admiration.
 Despite being in their later years, they were able to accomplish extraordinary achievements.
 People like them prove that anyone can do amazing things at any age.

 We hope these amazing accomplishments proved that you’re never too old to achieve your dreams!
 For even more inspiration, visit Amazing Accomplishments by Seniors Part 2.
 At Welbi, we believe that older adults deserve to have enriching experiences and live life to the fullest.
 Check out our blog to learn more ways that staying active and engaged in their communities helps older adults live longer, happier lives.